SwapnilAryan97/kubernetes-commands/README.md

 ```

 ### 2. Check ReplicaSet

-The **ReplicaSet** ensures the specified number of pod replicas are running.
-To view the ReplicaSet managing your pods:
+The **ReplicaSet** ensures the correct number of pod replicas are running.
+View the ReplicaSet managing your pods:

 ```bash
 kubectl get replicaset
 ```

-### ReplicaSet and Pod Names
-- **Pod name**: `nginx-depl-85c9d7c5f4-ldx8q`
-- **ReplicaSet name**: `nginx-depl-85c9d7c5f4`

 ---

 ## Editing a Deployment Configuration

-You can modify the deployment configuration directly using the following command, which opens the configuration file for editing:
+You can modify a deployment’s configuration by editing its YAML file:

 ```bash
 kubectl edit deployment <deployment-name>